 The list has been in continuous operation for almost 20 years.
 It has over 2500 subscribers from all over the world, including several Lua experts and the Lua team.
 Over 120000 messages have been posted since the list was created in 1997.
 All messages sent to the list are archived.
-You can read and search the archive at lua-users.org, MARC, and Gmane.
+You can read and search the archive at lua-users.org and at MARC.

 For discussions in Portuguese, join Lua BR.